 The biggest downside may be that you don’t have direct control over investment decisions; you’re limited to the options the plan offers.
 Additionally, for funds already in the plan, you can make changes to your investment options only twice during the year or when you change beneficiaries.
 For these reasons, some taxpayers prefer Coverdell ESAs.

 But each time you make a new contribution to a 529 savings plan, you can select a different option for that contribution, regardless of how many times you contribute throughout the year.
 And you can make a tax-free rollover to a different 529 plan for the same child every 12 months.

-To avoid gift taxes on 529 plan contributions, you must either limit them to $14,000 annual exclusion gifts or use up part of your lifetime gift tax exemption.
+To avoid gift taxes on 529 plan contributions, you must either limit them to your annual gift tax exclusion ($14,000 for 2017) or use up part of your lifetime gift tax exemption.
 Fortunately, a special break for 529 plans allows you to front-load five years’ worth of annual exclusion gifts and make up to a $70,000 contribution (or $140,000 if you split the gift with your spouse).
 And that’s per beneficiary.

 If you’re a grandparent, this can help you achieve your estate planning goals.
 (See the Case Study “A 529 plan can be a powerful estate planning tool for grandparents.”)

 Coverdell Education Savings Accounts (ESAs) are similar to 529 savings plans in that contributions aren’t deductible for federal purposes, but plan assets can grow tax-deferred and distributions used to pay qualified education expenses are income-tax-free.